Skip to main content

 We are keen to offer groups as much support and encouragement as possible.
 Our tenant participation team can provide a range of support to groups.
 This includes help to start a new group, advice and training on effectively running a tenants group and assistance in acquiring any available funding.
 Please contact the team for any further information relating to this.

-In addition, all tenants' and residents' groups are entitled to apply for an annual administration grant of £400 to assist with running costs.
-The grant must be spent on legitimate expenses such as stationary, postage, printing/photocopying and hall lets.
+In addition, all tenants' and residents' groups are entitled to apply for an annual administration grant of £500 to assist with running costs, this grant must be spent on legitimate expenses such as stationary, postage, printing/photocopying and hall lets.

 Groups must meet the following criteria: